 What’s better than no annual fee?
 How about zero interest?
-Some cards with low-to-no annual fee offer introductory APR promotions, which allow users to pay 0% interest on purchases and balance transfers for specific time periods, after the account is opened.
+Some cards with low-to-no annual fee offer introductory APR promotions, which allow users to pay 0% interest on purchases and (link: /learn/about-creditcards/what-are-the-pros-and-cons-of-a-balance-transfer-card text: balance transfers) for specific time periods, after the account is opened.
 The periods typically range from six to 18 months, and allow new users to temporarily carry a balance for a big purchase or transfer over debt from a high-interest card.

 Just remember, nothing lasts forever, and the same goes for an introductory APR.
 It’s important to pay your balance in full before the promotional period is over, as any remaining balance is subject to interest charges and other fees.